openshift-assisted/assisted-ui/hacks/README.md

 Used to create a virtual machine from an ISO (like a discovery iso), tested in our development environments (no guarantee about other envs).

 See comments inside the script for further details.

-## cypress_env_local.sh
-Pre-defined environment variables to simplify execution of upstream tests in our development environment.
-They assume the aplication to be executed via dev-server on http://localhost:3000.
-See [README.md](../README.md) for more details.

 # The Release Process
 Please note, the `assisted-ui` application features heavily depend on the `openshift-assisted-ui-lib` JavaSript library.
 So both projects need to be released in sync.